Adjusting Insulin in a Pump Program: adjusting insulin based on blood glucose patterns

-A Record Review is a less-intensive process of insulin adjustment which, in many cases, gives you enough information to make changes to insulin doses (thereby reducing blood glucose swings and unpredictability).
-That is, by structuring meals/snacks and keeping complete records for several days, you may get a pretty good idea of how well the current settings are working for your child (without more intensive environmental changes, such as fasting, which are a part of more intensive modes of investigation).
+A Record Review is a first-steps process of insulin adjustment which, in many cases, gives you enough information to make changes to insulin doses (thereby reducing blood glucose swings and unpredictability).
+That is, by structuring meals/snacks and keeping complete records for several days, you may get a pretty good idea of how well the current settings are working for your child (without more intensive methods of investigation such as strict basal testing).

-To assess your child’s current pump settings “The Easy Way” over a week:
+Gathering Data To assess your child’s current pump settings over a week:

 3. Check blood glucose: